 Platform operators are required to appoint a minimum of two responsible officers to supervise their licensed business, who must be approved by the SFC.
 The main requirements for responsible officers are that at least one responsible officer must also be an executive director of the company and, if the company has more than one executive director, they must all be appointed as responsible officers.
-In addition, at least one responsible officer must be ordinarily resident in Hong Kong and at least one responsible officer must be available at all times to supervise each regulated activity or business.
+In addition, at least one responsible officer must be available at all times to supervise each regulated activity or business.

-Where a platform is dual-licensed under the AMLO and SFO, it is required to have two, rather than four, dually-licensed responsible officers to meet the minimum statutory requirement for two responsible officers under each Ordinance.
+Where a platform is dual-licensed under the AMLO and SFO, it is required to have two, rather than four, dual-ly-licensed responsible officers to meet the minimum statutory requirement for two responsible officers under each Ordinance.